emqxarchive/emqx-modbus/README.md

 emq_modbus
 ===========

-Modbus-TCP Gateway for the EMQTT Broker
+Modbus-TCP Gateway for the EMQ Broker

 Configure Plugin
 ----------------